 Fix site issues with the new Issues tool in the DevTools Drawer

 The new Issues tool in the DevTools Drawer was built to help reduce the notification fatigue and clutter of the Console.
 Currently, the Console is the central place for website developers, libraries, frameworks, and Microsoft Edge to log messages, warnings, and errors.
 The Issues tool aggregates warnings from the browser in a structured, aggregated, and actionable way, links to affected resources within Microsoft Edge DevTools, and provides guidance on how to fix the issues.
-Over time, you should see more and more warnings in Microsoft Edge surfacing in the Issues tool rather than the Console, which should help reduce the clutter in the Console.
+Over time, more and more warnings are surfaced in Microsoft Edge in the Issues tool rather than the Console, which should help reduce the clutter in the Console.

 Chromium issue #1068116